MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/retrieve-customer-tenant-reporting-data-with-windows-powershell-for-delegated-ac.md

 Syndication and Cloud Solution Provider (CSP) partners can access the data that makes up customer tenant reports directly via remote Windows PowerShell for Exchange Online PowerShell.
 This lets partners collect and save the reporting data and then perform other operations on it.
 After you open a remote connection, retrieving reporting data about a customer tenancy is identical to running any cmdlet against a customer tenancy.

-In this article, you use remote Windows PowerShell for Exchange Online to connect to a single customer tenancy and retrieve a report.
+This article describes how you can use remote Windows PowerShell for Exchange Online to connect to a single customer tenancy and retrieve a report.
 By default, Windows PowerShell does not support aggregating reporting data from multiple customer tenancies.
 The reports you retrieve with this procedure are only for the  _DelegatedOrg_ that you connect to.

 ## Before you begin